 Electric can either have a power cord or be cordless snow blowers.
-Generally, when people refer to an electric snow blower they mean a small corded unit.
+Generally, when people refer to an electric snow blower they mean a small electric snow blower.
 They are a great affordable and easy to maneuver alternative for driveways and paths that have less than 8 inches of snow.

 Cordless Snow Blowers (Battery Powered Snow Blowers)

-Cordless and electric snow blowers are usually small 1-stage models and great for clearing smaller areas that the larger two stage blowers may not fit.
+Most cordless snow blowers I review are usually small 1-stage models and great for clearing smaller areas that the larger two stage blowers may not fit.
 As they are also lightweight, they’re great for steps or a smaller paved path after a light snowfall.

 Snow Blower Buying Guide

 Now that you understand the basics, let’s get into which is best for you.

 When deciding what size snow blower you need, the three most important factors to consider are space, snow depth, and the type of surface.
 Each of these factors has a big influence on your decision.

 The clearing width of blowers ranges from under 22 inches on a single-stage to up to 26 inches on a three-stage.
 Electric single stage snow blowers can handle a walkway or small patio but for a larger gravel driveway and lawns, it is best to go for a two-stage gas snow blower.